Thursday, August 30, 2018

 Louis XIII Comes of Age / zoom The Queen Reconciles with her Son zoom

-You can mention what's left out: the servant Leonora, the hustler Concini, Marie's banishment and imprisonment... (click if you haven't yet).
+Left out: the servant Leonora, the hustler Concini, Marie's banishment and imprisonment... (click if you haven't yet).

-The Expulsion from Paris/ zoom
+The Expulsion from Paris / zoom

-The rejected sketch for the work on her disgrace
+The rejected sketch for the work on her disgrace.

 The series is important for itself, for its influence...